 Numicon follows Bruner's sequence of teaching:

-Begin with structured concrete materials, then develop imagery with pictorial, at lastly, abstract
+Begin with structured concrete materials, then develop imagery with pictorial, at lastly, abstract.
+Then work them altogether

 As a result, Numicon meets all students learning needs!
 Not many programmes can claim that.